pranavm19/MUnitQuest.github.io/index.md

 **MUnitQuest** aims to advance methods for reconstructing motor unit spike trains from high-density surface EMG (HDsEMG) through a community-driven competition by

-  1. Building a diverse, high-quality, openly shared HDsEMG database with labelled spike train
+  1. Building a diverse, high-quality, openly shared HDsEMG database with labelled spike trains
   2. Rigorously evaluate algorithms on this benchmark in a transparent, reproducible way

 The competition will address two distinct algorithmic challenges: